 The EPA requires certification in the proper handling of refrigerants for mechanics working with this substance, such as air conditioning repair technicians.

-Schools for Automotive Mechanics in Vermont are listed below.
+Resources for Auto Mechanics in Vermont